 topics and reports please click here.

-There will be an Open Meeting at 7.45 pm on Wednesday 15 June 2016 in the Town Hall, when the Wokingham Borough Council Town Centre Regeneration team will talk about the plans in place for developing the Peach Place, Elms Field, Carnival Pool and the Market Place.
-Information is available here.
+On Wednesday 15 June 2016 Wokingham Borough Council Town Centre Regeneration team gave a presentation on the plans in place for developing the Peach Place, Elms Field, Carnival Pool and the Market Place.
+For a report of the meeting click here.